-The majority of diseases which occur as a consequence of asbestos exposure affect the lungs
+The majority of diseases occurring as a result of asbestos exposure affect the lungs

 Asbestos exposure, which occurs when a person inhales or ingests asbestos fibers from the air, can lead to the development of numerous diseases within 20 to 50 years.